Sequences over finite fields defined by OGS and BN-pair decompositions of PSL2(q) recursively: Conclusions and future plans

 \section{Conclusions and future plans}

 The results of the paper provide intriguing connections between the $BN-pair$ presentation and the $OGS$ presentation of $PSL_{2}(q)$, which is a family of finite simple groups, where $q\geq 4$.
-These connections allow to studying very interesting properties of some important recursive sequences over a finite field $\mathbb{F}_{q}$, which are closely connected to the Dickson polynomials and the Chebyshev polynomials of the second kind.
+These connections allow to studying very interesting properties of some important recursive sequences over a finite field $\mathbb{F}_{q}$, which are closely connected to the Dickson polynomials and the Chebyshev polynomials of the second kind (in special cases to the Dickson and the Chebyshev polynomials of the first kind as well).
 The results motivate us to further research in open questions about the connections between the mentioned presentations ($BN-pair$ and $OGS$) of $PSL_{n}(q)$ for $n>2$ and other families of simple groups of Lie-type.